 Director of Public Engagement

 Jordan is an editor at the centre and coordinates both our online and offline activities.
-The context of Latin America in the globally connected past inspires his research; concentrating on Mexico, Brazil and Argentina as well as regional perspectives during the twentieth century.
+Latin America in the globally connected past inspires his research; concentrating on Mexico, Brazil and Argentina as well as regional perspectives during the twentieth century.

 Editor of Early Modern and European History